 Citations listed below are presented in a standardized, modified format for display purposes only.
 They do not necessarily reflect the preferred style and conventions of the faculty member or discipline.

-- Feller, Lisa, Hunsley, Amy, Ray, Annette, and Lucia, Schliessmann M..
-Rural South Dakota: The power of education and care delivery partnership.
-Edited by Susan G. Slater, 40-43.
+- Feller, Lisa, Hunsley, Amy, Ray, Annette, and Lucia, Schliessmann S..
+Rural South Dakota: The power of education and care delivery partnership., Editors Susan G. Slater, 40-43.
 Vol. 18, Iss.
-1. Thousands Oaks, California: Home Healthcare Management and Practice, 2005.
+1 Thousands Oaks, California: Home Healthcare Management and Practice, 2005.

 - Nursing Excellence Award Excellence in Clinical Teaching, University of South Dakota Department of Nursing, 2017

 - Excellence in Service Award, USD Nursing, 2015

 - Ihnen, Natalie, Yockey, Jean, Casper-McLay, Heather, Lichtenberg, Michelle, Hunsley-McTighe, Amy, Barnable, Traci, Waters, Heidi, and Kleinhesselink, Anne, Using Implementation Science To Bring Order to Curricular Revision.
 Presented at the AACN Transform 2021 Conference, Dallas, TX.
 (December 2021)

 - Yockey, Jean, Kleinhesselink, Anne, Pithan, Anne, Varenhorst, Lisa, and Hunsley, Amy, Pandemic Leadership: System-Level Success.
 Presented at the Avera EBP Conference, Sioux Falls, SD.
 (October 22, 2021)